GehadHemeda/multiple_linear_Regression_Using_R/README.md

   ****
   The algorithm keeps on going until no variable can be added or excluded.

-finally, i analysed the residuals of the field model and found this model is valid for forecasting.
+finally, i analysed the residuals of the fitted model and found this model is valid for forecasting.